Noxious Weed Management

 The Problem

 From subalpine peaks to the shores of Great Salt Lake, Weber County is home to many biomes found in Utah.
 The geographic diversity in the county allows for a variety of land uses, economic opportunity, and beautiful vistas.
 Likewise, there is ample opportunity for invasive species to establish and spread.
 Invasive, poisonous, or otherwise nuisance plants are classified as “noxious weeds” by the State of Utah.
-Examples include: puncturevine (goat heads), field bindweed (morning glory), common reed (phragmites), and dyer’s woad.
-Negative impacts are usually weed specific, but overall, healthy weed populations bring economic losses, pose immediate fire, or flood hazards, and damage fragile ecosystems.
+Examples include puncturevine, field bindweed, common reed, and dyer’s woad.
+Negative impacts are usually weed specific, but overall, healthy weed populations bring economic losses, pose immediate fire or flood hazards, and damage fragile ecosystems.

 The Solution

-Effective weed management is a TEAM effort.
-EVERY person, or land manager, EVERY municipality, and EVERY government and entity is responsible for a piece of ground is also responsible for weed abatement on that ground their property.
+Effective weed management is a team effort.
+Every person, land manager, municipality, government agency, and entity responsible for a piece of ground is also responsible for weed abatement on that property.

-The Weed Department will inspect, advise, assist, encourage, and as we have time and budget, will even apply the appropriate chemical for a price.
-You may find out more about your legal responsibility for weed control and just how weeds are harming our environment at the Noxious Weeds link.
+The Weed Department will inspect, advise, assist, encourage, and, as time and budget allow, apply the appropriate chemical for a price.
+You may find out more about your legal responsibility for weed control and how weeds harm our environment through the noxious weeds resources below.

 Weber County General Notice of Noxious Weeds

 Notice of noxious weeds in Weber County is hereby given pursuant to the Utah Noxious Weed Act, Utah Code Annotated Chapter 4-17.
-The noxious weeds with the greatest impact in our area are: burdock, dalmatian toadflax, dyers woad, garlic mustard, houndstongue, Japanese knotweed, leafy spurge, myrtle spurge, phragmites, puncturevine, purple loosestrife, rush skeleton weed, scotch thistle, whitetop, yellow starthistle.
+The noxious weeds with the greatest impact in our area are burdock, dalmatian toadflax, dyer’s woad, garlic mustard, houndstongue, Japanese knotweed, leafy spurge, myrtle spurge, phragmites, puncturevine, purple loosestrife, rush skeleton weed, scotch thistle, whitetop, and yellow starthistle.
 Additional noxious weeds with potential to impact our area can be found at the link below.

 Weed Reporting